hibernate/query-validator/README.md

 might be a function call through to the database.
 Thus, the query validator similarly ignores function calls.

+Fixing this would require a nontrivial enhancement to Hibernate's HQL translator.

 ### The `treat()` operator is not understood

 This will be fixed very soon.

 ### Some ugly error messages

-Sometimes Hibernate's HQL parser produces ugly error messages.
+Sometimes Hibernate's HQL parser produces ugly error messages, which are passed through by the query validator.

 Fixing this requires a new release of Hibernate.